Apply to the CRC

 - Provide meeting space for mutual support group meetings

-- Hold students accountable to their Individual Recovery Plan
+- Help students remain on track with their Individual Recovery Plans

 - Challenge students to experience new activities